-Chevrolet pays for scheduled maintenance on the Blazer for 2 years and 24,000 miles.
-Chevrolet will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Chevrolet pays for the first scheduled maintenance on the Blazer.
+Chevrolet will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Dodge doesn’t pay scheduled maintenance for the Journey.

 There are over 25 percent more Chevrolet dealers than there are Dodge dealers, which makes it easier should you ever need service under the Blazer’s warranty.